jaidashclicks/sample-react/README.md

 Please keep following code style guide so we maintain a good quality code

 1. Please keep tab width 4
-2. Use semi column after the ending of each line of code
+2. Use semicolon after the ending of each line of code
 3. Use trailing comma
 4. Use single quote in string